-You can buy life insurance for your parents if you depend on them financially and have their consent and participation in the application process.
+You can buy life insurance for your parents if you depend on them financially and you have their consent and participation in the application process.

 By

-Tory CrowleyTory CrowleyAssociate Editor & Licensed Life Insurance AgentTory Crowley is an associate editor and a former licensed insurance agent at Policygenius.
+Tory CrowleyAssociate Editor & Licensed Life Insurance AgentTory Crowley is an associate life insurance and annuities editor and a licensed insurance agent at Policygenius.
 Previously, she worked directly with clients at Policygenius, advising nearly 3,000 of them on life insurance options.
-She has also worked at the Daily News and various nonprofit organizations.&Amanda ShihAmanda ShihEditor & Licensed Life Insurance ExpertAmanda Shih is a licensed life, disability, and health insurance expert and a former editor at Policygenius, where she covered life insurance and disability insurance.
-Her expertise has appeared in Slate, Lifehacker, Little Spoon, and J.D.
-Power.
+She has also worked at the Daily News and various nonprofit organizations.&Katherine MurbachEditor & Licensed Life Insurance AgentKatherine Murbach is a licensed life insurance agent and a former life insurance and annuities editor and sales associate at Policygenius.
+Previously, she wrote about life and disability insurance for 1752 Financial, and advised over 1,500 clients on their life insurance policies as a sales associate.

 Reviewed by